nexusformat/definitions/manual/source/faq.rst

     NeXus data files.
 The easiest graphical tool to use is *HDFview* which can open any HDF file.
-Other tools such as *PyMCA* and *NeXPy* provide visualization of scientific data while *h5dump* and *h5toText* provide text renditions of content and structure.
+Other tools such as *PyMCA* and *NeXPy* provide visualization of scientific data while *h5dump* and *punx tree* provide text renditions of content and structure.
     If you want to try, for example
     ``nxbrowse``
     is a utility provided by the NeXus community that can be very